By Andy Wendt

 The luck of the 35th OVI however was not to last long.
 Within the year the 35th OVI was deep into southern territory on the Georgia – Tennessee border when on September 20, 1863 the Union Army of the Cumberland was flanked and smashed at the Battle of Chickamauga.

 As the Union forces withdrew in disorder, the 35th OVI was ordered to hold as a part of a desperate rear guard.
 Falling under the command of Major General George H. Thomas, the only high ranking Union officer not in full retreat, the 35th OVI along with other units from Ohio and Minnesota fought the rest of that day in and around a small ridge called Snodgrass Hill.

 Running completely out of ammunition on two occasions during the action, the 35th OVI never once faltered and repulsed several Confederate charges lasting long into the night.

 The rear guard by Thomas was successful and the Confederate assault lead by General Longstreet was unable to completely envelop the fleeing Union Army.
 Though Union casualties at Chickamauga were estimated at 34,000 the army was spared total destruction.

 For his service in defense of the Union withdraw Thomas earned a place in history along with the nickname “The Rock Of Chickamauga”.
-Also shortly after the battle he was appointed Commander of the Army of the Cumberland, the same army he had just saved.
+Also, shortly after the battle he was appointed Commander of the Army of the Cumberland, the same army he had just saved.

-The 35th OVI served out the reminder of its commitment primarily in a support role, never again seeing action such as on that horrible day in Chickamauga.
+The 35th OVI served out the reminder of its commitment primarily in a support role, never again seeing action such as on that horrible day at Chickamauga.
 The 35th OVI being an all volunteer unit was dissolved in 1864 when the unit’s term of enlistment had expired.
 Many of the unit’s veterans were absorbed into the 18th Ohio Infantry Regiment and the war went on.